iterative/dvc.org/content/docs/command-reference/config.md

 ### index

-See
+See `.dvc/tmp/index` in
-[Internal directories and files](/doc/user-guide/project-structure/internal-files), specifically `.dvc/tmp/index` to learn more about the remote index files.
+[Internal directories and files](/doc/user-guide/project-structure/internal-files), to learn more about remote index files.

-- `index.dir` - overwrite the default location of the directory for remote index files that are used for optimizing `dvc push`, `dvc pull`, `dvc fetch` and `dvc status -c` operations.
-  This may be necessary when using `dvc` on a NFS or some other mounted volume.
+- `index.dir` - specify a custom location for the directory where remote index files will be stored.
+This may be necessary when using DVC on NFS or other mounted volumes.
   Use this override with care.

 ### plots